DicePhrase/dicephrase/BUILD.md

 # Building DicePhrase

-The Firefox extension needs to be packaged with Web-ext.
-Also, DicePhrase's Help page in the `doc` directory needs to be built using Jekyll.
+ DicePhrase's Help page in the `doc` directory needs to be built using Jekyll.
+Also, the Firefox extension needs to be packaged with Web-ext.

 1. Install [Jekyll](https://jekyllrb.com/):
     ```